vapor/docs/2.0/docs/routing/basic.md

 }
 ```

-If you want to override this behavior, remove the `AbortMiddleware` from the `Droplet`'s middleware and add your own.
+If you want to override this behavior, remove the `ErrorMiddleware` (key: `"error"`) from the `Droplet`'s middleware and add your own.

 ## Fallback